 - Use disease free seed tubers and amend the soil with compost.

-- Rotate your sweet potato crops every 3-4 years, practice good garden sanitation, and immediately treat with the appropriate fungicide at the first signs of fungal infection.
+- Rotate your sweet potato crops every three to four years, practice good garden sanitation, and immediately treat with the appropriate fungicide at the first signs of fungal infection.